linroger/FinanceCompendium/V. Equities and Alternatives/Equities/Investments BKM/Part 4 - Fixed-Income Securities/Chapter 14 - Bond Prices and Yields.md

 What about the bond's invoice price?
 Rows 13 through 16 make the necessary adjustments.
 The function described in cell C13 counts the days since the last coupon.
 This day count is based on the bond's settlement date, maturity date, coupon period (1 = annual; 2 = semiannual), and day count convention (choice 1 uses actual days).
 The function described in cell C14 counts the total days in each coupon payment period.
 Therefore, the entries for accrued interest in row 15 are the semiannual coupon multiplied by the fraction of a coupon period that has elapsed since the last payment.
 Finally, the invoice price in row 16 is the sum of the flat price plus accrued interest.

 As a final example, suppose you wish to find the price of the bond in Example 14.2.
 It is a 30-year maturity bond with a coupon rate of $8\%$ (paid semiannually).
-The market interest rate given in the latter part of the example is  $10\%$ .
+The market interest rate given in the latter part of the example is $10\%$.
 However, you are not given a specific settlement or maturity date.
 You can still use the PRICE function to value the bond.
 Simply choose an arbitrary settlement date (January 1, 2000, is convenient) and let the maturity date be 30 years hence.
 The appropriate inputs appear in column F of the spreadsheet, with the resulting price, $81.0707\%$ of face value, appearing in cell F16.

 <table><tr><td></td><td>A</td><td>B</td><td>C</td><td>D</td><td>E</td><td>F</td></tr><tr><td>1</td><td colspan="2">2.25\% coupon bond,</td><td></td><td colspan="2">3\% coupon bond,</td><td>8\% coupon bond,</td></tr><tr><td>2</td><td colspan="2">maturing Aug 2049</td><td>Formula in column B</td><td colspan="2">maturing November 2044</td><td>30-year maturity</td></tr><tr><td>3</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>4</td><td>Settlement date</td><td>8/15/2021</td><td>=DATE (2021, 8, 15)</td><td>8/15/2021</td><td></td><td>1/1/2000</td></tr><tr><td>5</td><td>Maturity date</td><td>8/15/2049</td><td>=DATE (2049, 8, 15)</td><td>11/15/2044</td><td></td><td>1/1/2030</td></tr><tr><td>6</td><td>Annual coupon rate</td><td>0.0225</td><td></td><td>0.03</td><td></td><td>0.08</td></tr><tr><td>7</td><td>Yield to maturity</td><td>0.01938</td><td></td><td>0.01904</td><td></td><td>0.1</td></tr><tr><td>8</td><td>Redemption value (\% of face value)</td><td>100</td><td></td><td>100</td><td></td><td>100</td></tr><tr><td>9</td><td>Coupon payments per year</td><td>2</td><td></td><td>2</td><td></td><td>2</td></tr><tr><td>10</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>11</td><td></td><td></td><td></td><td></td><td></td><td></td></tr><tr><td>12</td><td>Flat price (\% of par)</td><td>106.7176</td><td>=PRICE(B4,B5,B6,B7,B8,B9)</td><td>120.5103</td><td></td><td>81.0707</td></tr><tr><td>13</td><td>Days since last coupon</td><td>0</td><td>=COUPDAYBS(B4,B5,2,1)</td><td>92</td><td></td><td>0</td></tr><tr><td>14</td><td>Days in coupon period</td><td>184</td><td>=COUPDAYS(B4,B5,2,1)</td><td>184</td><td></td><td>182</td></tr><tr><td>15</td><td>Accrued interest</td><td>0</td><td>=(B13/B14)*B6*100/2</td><td>0.750</td><td></td><td>0</td></tr><tr><td>16</td><td>Invoice price</td><td>106.7176</td><td>=B12+B15</td><td>121.2603</td><td></td><td>81.0707</td></tr></table>

-# Spreadsheet 14.1
+**Spreadsheet 14.1**

 Bond Pricing in Excel

-# excel
+**Excel**

 Please visit us at www.mhhe.com/Bodie13e

 you can use these tools.
 Example 14.5 illustrates the use of financial calculators while Example 14.6 uses Excel.

-# Example 14.5 Finding the Yield to Maturity Using a Financial Calculator n 60 The bond has a maturity of 30 years, so it makes 60 semiannual payments.
+**Example 14.5 Finding the Yield to Maturity Using a Financial Calculator**

+n 60 The bond has a maturity of 30 years, so it makes 60 semiannual payments.

-PMT 40 Each semiannual coupon payment is 40.
+PMT 40 Each semiannual coupon payment is $\$40$.

-PV  $(-)1,276.76$  The bond can be purchased for  $1,276.76$ , which on some calculators must be entered as a negative number as it is a cash outflow.
+PV $(-)\$1,276.76$ The bond can be purchased for $\$1,276.76$, which on some calculators must be entered as a negative number as it is a cash outflow.

-FV 1,000 The bond will provide a one-time cash flow of 1,000 when it matures.
+FV 1000 The bond will provide a one-time cash flow of $\$1,000$ when it matures.

-Given these inputs, you now use the calculator to find the interest rate at which  \$1,276.76 actually equals the present value of the 60 payments of\$ 40 plus the one-time payment of 1,000 at maturity.
+Given these inputs, you now use the calculator to find the interest rate at which $\$1,276.76$ actually equals the present value of the 60 payments of $\$40$ plus the one-time payment of $\$1,000$ at maturity.
 On some calculators, you first punch the "compute" key (labeled COMP or CPT) and then enter i.
-You should find that i = 3, or 3\% semiannually, as we claimed.
+You should find that i = 3, or $3\%$ semiannually, as we claimed.
 Notice that just as the cash flows are paid semiannually, the computed interest rate is a rate per semi-annual time period.
-The bond equivalent yield will be reported in the financial press as 6\%.
+The bond equivalent yield will be reported in the financial press as $6\%$.

 Excel also contains built-in functions that you can use to find yield to maturity.
 Example 14.6, along with Spreadsheet 14.2, illustrates these functions.

-# Example 14.6 Finding Yield to Maturity Using Excel
+**Example 14.6 Finding Yield to Maturity Using Excel**

 Excel's function for yield to maturity is: